Call us for a free Workers' Compensation Claim Assessment

 The only way we can overcome this hurdle is if your injury was caused by the negligence of a third party other than your employer.

-This is one area where a specialist firm like ours can make a big difference.
+This is one area where a specialist compensation firm like Firths can make a big difference.
 We have had people come to us whose solicitors have told them there is no more that can be done for them only to find out from us that they are eligible to claim substantial lump sum compensation from third parties.

 - Compensation for Construction Workers